arkansoap/Memoire-M1/Notes_Rappels_Cours/remedies.md

 # Notes de lecture ch.16:

-- measure :Accuracy, Kappa??, Sensitivity, specificity, ROC Auc

-- good specificity but bad sensitivity -> same in Spotify study?

-# Résumé des sous parties et questionnement :

-## 16.3: Model tuning
+## Model tuning
 > The simplest approach to counteracting the negative eﬀects of class imbalance is to tune the model to maximize the accuracy of the minority class(es).

-Tuning the model : what paremetrs of which type ? only for RF i think Didn't work for spotify or did i make it bad?
+Exactly the same for my works on spotify, not enouhgh high
 > Given that the increase in sensitivity is not high enough to be considered acceptable

-Exactly the same for my works on spotify, not enouhgh high

-## 16.4: Alternate Cutoffs
+## Alternate Cutoffs

-Did i really understand what it is?
+Not efficient in my spotify works

 > When there are two possible outcome categories, another method for increasing the prediction accuracy of the minority class samples is to determine alternative cutoﬀs for the predicted probabilities